Dean's Associate Professor of Early Modern Studies

 Andrew Walkling is dean's assistant professor of early modern studies.
 He received his PhD in British history from Cornell University in 1997, and joined the Binghamton faculty in 2001, with a joint appointment to the departments of art history, English and theatre.

 His research and teaching interests focus on early modern England, with an emphasis on the English court and courtly cultural production in the late seventeenth century, and are situated within and among several disciplines, including history, visual culture, literary studies, performance studies, and musicology.
-In particular, he is an expert on seventeenth-century English musical theatre and on the composer Henry Purcell.
-His work explores early modern cultural materials from an interdisciplinary perspective, seeking to rethink the configurations and interrelationships of conventionally separate genres—visual, dramatic, literary, musical—and to understand them as part of a wider "textuality" deployed in the construction and dissemination of seventeenth-century absolutism.
+In particular, he is an expert on 17th-century English musical theatre and on the composer Henry Purcell. =His work explores early modern cultural materials from an interdisciplinary perspective, seeking to rethink the configurations and interrelationships of conventionally separate genres —visual, dramatic, literary, musical — and to understand them as part of a wider "textuality" deployed in the construction and dissemination of 17th-century absolutism.